- 3,646

 Can't blame him - dude is just sick.
 Besides, you have to score 1.5 times as many two's as three's to get the same amount of points..

 At first I was like, they don't even play like one another, but upon second thought they honestly have the same qualities in their game.
-Amazing athletic ability, bunnies like
+Amazing athletic ability, bunnies like, great slashing ability, the tendency to shoot jump shots when they should be taking advantage of their slashing abilities, and they both high yellow.

 Word

-^ Yeah i know you were right
+^ Yeah i know you were rightat myself.

 If USC could get Gibson going......